pulp/pulpcore/docs/contributing/git.rst

 The CHANGES.rst file is managed using the `towncrier tool <https://github.com/hawkowl/towncrier>`_ and all non trivial changes must be accompanied by a news entry.

+For user facing changes, put those news files into ``CHANGES/``.
+For Plugin API changes, put those into the ``CHANGES/plugin_api/`` folder.

 To add an entry to the news file, you first need an issue in pulp.plan.io describing the change you want to make.
-Once you have an issue, take its number and create a file inside of the ``CHANGES/`` directory named after that issue number with an extension of .feature, .bugfix, .doc, .removal, or .misc.
-So if your issue is 3543 and it fixes a bug, you would create the file ``CHANGES/3543.bugfix``.
+Once you have an issue, take its number and create a file inside of the ``CHANGES/`` or ``CHANGES/plugin_api/`` directory named after that issue number with an extension of .feature, .bugfix, .doc, .removal, or .misc.
+So if your user-facing issue is 3543 and it fixes a bug, you would create the file ``CHANGES/3543.bugfix``.
+Or if your plugin API change is 5432 and it's a breaking change you would create the file ``CHANGES/plugin_api/5432.removal``.

 PRs can span multiple categories by creating multiple files (for instance, if you added a feature and deprecated an old feature at the same time, you would create CHANGES/NNNN.feature and